 What are Connected Fleets?

-Based on the concept of connected cars, connected fleets represent the modern-day fleet vehicles, capable of communicating with other connected vehicles, pedestrians as well as a centrally designated infrastructure.
-Nurturing a connection with the usage patterns, surroundings and the back-office operations, connected fleets allow a high-level overview of the entire operations.
-The integration of business with fleet also brings order to the set goals and efficiencies, that make way for monitoring, analysing and automating the connected fleet vehicles.
+Based on the concept of connected cars, connected fleets represent the modern-day fleet vehicles, capable of communicating with other connected vehicles, and pedestrians as well as a centrally designated infrastructure.
+Nurturing a connection with the usage patterns, surroundings, and back-office operations, connected fleets allow a high-level overview of the entire operations.
+The integration of business with fleet also brings order to the set goals and efficiencies, that make way for monitoring, analyzing, and automating the connected fleet vehicles.

-What is the role of data & telematics in connected fleets?
+What is the role of Connected Vehicle Data & Telematics in connected fleets?

-When it comes to connectivity in fleets, focus has been traditionally targeted at collecting data from fleet vehicles using third-party apps and OBD devices.
-It would then be shared with fleet managers and service providers to enable smart decision making.
-The current revolution of fleet connectivity brings digitisation to the fleet management ecosystem.
-Data is collected directly by the vehicle, and in turn by the OEMs, stored in a cloud-based platform and retrieved for specific business purposes.
+When it comes to connectivity in fleets, the focus has been traditionally targeted at collecting data from fleet vehicles using third-party apps and OBD devices.
+It would then be shared with fleet managers and service providers to enable smart decision-making.
+The current revolution of fleet connectivity brings digitization to the fleet management ecosystem.
+Data is collected directly by the vehicle, and in turn by the OEMs, stored in a cloud-based platform, and retrieved for specific business purposes.

-An array of onboard sensors capture every ounce of data, from vehicle speed, live location and engine status, to vehicle vitals, tire pressure, driver behavior and the overall performance.
-Data is also gathered from collisions and the vehicle environment, such as traffic volume and road congestion, all of which enables fleet managers to extract key improvement areas.
+An array of onboard sensors capture every ounce of data, from vehicle speed, live location, and engine status, to vehicle vitals, tire pressure, driver behavior, and overall performance.
+Data is also gathered from collisions and the vehicle environment, such as traffic volume and road congestion, all of which enable fleet managers to extract key improvement areas.

-Connected fleets have transformed fleet management operations by enabling managers manager their fleets remotely.
-Real-time visibility into a range of parameters, including fuel consumption, temperature, service history and more, have led to newer business models with higher efficiency.
+Connected fleets have transformed fleet management operations by enabling managers to manage their fleets remotely.
+Real-time visibility into a range of parameters, including fuel consumption, temperature, service history, and more, has led to newer business models with higher efficiency.

 Real-time fleet tracking has been made possible by constantly trans-receiving the vehicle’s live location via GPS signals, and staying up to date on the fleet’s activities and status.
 Tracking fleets has been proven to boost productivity across fleets, by minimizing downtime and rerouting vehicles in line with traffic flow.

-Connected fleets carry the ability to send alerts, in real-time, for low fuel level, missed and upcoming maintenance appointments and other crucial parameters.
-Proactively tending to each of these areas could help save potential breakdowns, and incurred costs.
+Connected fleets carry the ability to send alerts, in real-time, for low fuel levels, missed and upcoming maintenance appointments, and other crucial parameters.
+Proactively tending to each of these areas could help save potential breakdowns and incurred costs.

-Connected fleets have also been able to open new opportunities for feet operators by inculcating the latest in auto industry.
-Intelligent analysis of fleet data and battery performance yield smart insights that allow for the shift to electric fleets and sustainable charging infrastructure.
+Connected fleets have also been able to open new opportunities for fleet operators by inculcating the latest in the auto industry.
+Intelligent analysis of fleet data and battery performance yields smart insights that allow for the shift to electric fleets and sustainable charging infrastructure.